North Shore (1987 film): Production

 North Shore features professional surfers Shaun Tomson, Gerry Lopez ("Vince"), Laird Hamilton ("Lance Burkhart"), Mark Occhilupo, Robbie Page ("Alex Rogers"), Mark Foo, Derek Ho, Hans Hedemann, Ken Bradshaw, Christian Fletcher, Lord James Blears and several others.
 The character of Rick Kane was loosely based on Connecticut born surfer Benjamin "Barney" Partyka.
 The first-ever professional surfer, Corky Carroll, plays a competition announcer in the film.

 Laird Hamilton's adoptive father Bill Hamilton was a surfboard shaper and glasser on Oahu in the 1960s and 1970s and owned a small business.
 Bill was handmaking custom, high-performance surfboards for the Oahu North Shore big wave riders of the era, similar to the character Chandler in the film.
 In reality, Laird is a big wave rider and loathes competition like the Chandler character does.

+Legacy

+The 2007 animated film Surf's Up parodies much of the plot and characters in North Shore.